 DISCLAIMER: First consult your doctor to ensure no break, infection, tumor, tear or organ involvement.

 20 minutes.
 At least once in the morning.
 Do exercises daily until pain stops for 24 hours.
 Once the pain is gone, continue with the menu for 1 week.
-See the link below for next steps.
+The start into the overall supportive conditioning program.

 Time Frame: Hold this position for 5 to 10 minutes.

 Why: Balances the hips flat on the floor in neutral position while pairing the hips and trunk structures.

 How: Lie on your back, with both legs bent at right angles on a couch, chair or stack of pillows.
 Rest your hands on your stomach or the floor, below shoulder level, with palms up.
 Let the back settle into the floor.
 Breathe from your diaphragm (that is, do stomach breathing).
 The abdominal muscles should rise as you inhale and fall as you exhale.